Dynamics on fractals and fractal distributions: Introduction

 \subsection{Open problems}

-Let us mention some problems which we have been so far unable to resolve. \begin{enumerate} \item Is it true that if $P$ is an FD then $P$-a.e. $\mu$ has exact dimensional projections for every $\pi\in\Pi_{d,k}$?
+We collect here some open problems connected with this work (some of which we already mentioned above). \begin{enumerate} \item Is it true that if $P$ is a FD then $P$-a.e. $\mu$ has exact dimensional projections for every $\pi\in\Pi_{d,k}$?
 Exact dimensional conditionals? dimension conservation? \item What are the limits of scenery distributions of self-affine measures and how do they relate to the structure of the measure? \item What class of EFDs has absolutely continuous projections?
 We note that the semi-continuity result for dimension of projections does not have an analogue for absolute continuity, as is evident from \cite{Patzschke04}.
 However there are various special measures for which absolute continuity has been verified.
 It seems possible that some mixing assumption, perhaps quantitative, on the FD might yield similar results (perhaps what is required is some form of temporal or spatial mixing, or both). \item More generally, what dynamical properties of an EFD as a measure preserving system have implications for the geometry of the fractal?
-For one result of this type see \cite{Hochman2010}. \end{enumerate}
+For one result of this type see \cite{Hochman2010}. \item Does Theorem \ref{thm:dissonance-with-Ahlfors} hold if we drop the regularity assumptions on $\nu$? \end{enumerate}